MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 #### SyncStatus

-This enum is provided to the `syncStatusChangedCallback` function that can be passed to the `sync` method, in order to hook into the overall update process.
+This enum is provided to the `syncStatusChangedCallback` function that can be passed to the `sync` method, to hook into the overall update process.
 It includes the following values:

 - **codePush.SyncStatus.CHECKING_FOR_UPDATE** *(0)* - The CodePush server is being queried for an update.
 - **codePush.SyncStatus.AWAITING_USER_ACTION** *(1)* - An update is available, and a confirmation dialog was shown to the end user.
 (This is only applicable when the `updateDialog` is used)